jaythad13/Mathematikezettelkasten/Calculus on manifolds --- spivak/notes/The derivative.md

 $$
 Thus, $\norm{T \bvec v - S \bvec v} = 0$ and $S \bvec v = T \bvec v$ for all $\bvec v \in \bb R^n$.
 That is, $S = T$, and the derivative is unique.

 This result will later allow us to prove a simple method to compute the derivative (we just show that that method satisfies the limit).
+Also note that this explains why it's important to consider the limit of $\lVert T \mathbf{v} - S \mathbf{v} \rVert/\lVert \mathbf{v} \rVert$ and not just the numerator by itself.

 ##### _example:_ the derivative